Steve Bishop (speedway rider): Career

 Bishop started racing in the British leagues in 1981 but it was not during the 1982 National League season that he became a regular rider, when riding for the Exeter Falcons.
 He helped Exeter win the Knockout Cup in 1983 and rode for them when they were in the top division in 1984.
 Also in 1984, he doubled up for Stoke Potters.

-Following a season with Arena Essex Hammers in 1987, he rode for Poole Pirates and Long Eaton Invaders in 1988.
+Following a season with Arena Essex Hammers in 1987, Bishop rode for Poole Pirates and Long Eaton Invaders in 1988.
 He returned to Exeter for the 1989 and 1990 seasons before he began to concentrate on grasstrack and longtrack racing.
-As a longtrack rider he reached the final of the European Championship and the final of the 1995 Individual Long Track World Championship.
-As a grasstrack rider he won the 1998 British Best Pairs.
+As a longtrack rider, he reached the final of the European Championship and the final of the 1995 Individual Long Track World Championship.
+As a grasstrack rider, he won the 1998 British Best Pairs.

-He returned to conventional speedway in 1998, riding for St Austell Gulls and became the Conference League Riders' Champion.
+Bishop returned to conventional speedway in 1998, riding for St Austell Gulls and became the Conference League Riders' Champion.
 The final was held on 12 July at the Clay Country Moto Parc in St Austell.

-He rode for the Swindon Robins in 1999 and finished his career with Somerset Rebels from 2002 to 2004.
+Bishop rode for the Swindon Robins in 1999 and finished his career with Somerset Rebels from 2002 to 2004.